One Transformer for All Time Series: Representing and Training with Time-Dependent Heterogeneous Tabular Data: Implementation details

-Following TabBERT, we use positional encoding only in the Sequence Transformer, being the attribute specific embeddings of the Field Transformer sufficient to the network to distinguish the specific field (intuitively, the attribute order in a row does not matter, once the network can distinguish an attribute from the others).
-For both TabBERT and UniTTab, we use the hyperparameters values reported in \cref{Hyperparameter-values}.
+Following TabBERT, we use Positional Encoding only in the Sequence Transformer, being the attribute specific embeddings of the Field Transformer sufficient to the network to distinguish the specific field (intuitively, the attribute order in a row does not matter, once the network can distinguish an attribute from the others). \Cref{tab.Hyperparameter-values} shows all the hyperparameter values used in UniTTab, most of which are shared with TabBERT.

 We used Pytorch 1.11 and we trained all the models on 4 GPUs NVIDIA RTX A6000 (48G memory).
-Note that the model sizes reported in \cref{Hyperparameter-values} vary across datasets almost only because of the difference in the size of the corresponding attribute vocabularies, which is an inherently task-dependent hyperparameter.
+Note that the model sizes reported in \Cref{tab.Hyperparameter-values} vary across datasets almost only because of the difference in the size of the corresponding attribute vocabularies, which is an inherently task-dependent hyperparameter.

+{\bf Regression loss.} In the ablation experiments of \Cref{tab.ablation} (\Cref{sec.Ablation}) we have indicated with ``Regression loss'' the use of the MSE loss function for the numerical features, which is summed with the Cross Entropy loss used for the categorical attributes.
+We provide more details below.
+When using ``Regression loss'', \Cref{eq.masked-token-loss} is replaced by the following objective function:

+Note that we do not use $\pmb{p}(v)$ because, in this ablation experiment, Label Smoothing is not used (\Cref{sec.Ablation}).
+In \Cref{eq.regression-loss}, $Cat(v)$ is true when $v$ is a categorical attribute.
+In that case, the standard Cross Entropy loss is used, where the posterior $p_{\theta}(\cdot)$ is obtained with a softmax layer on top of the final MLP network (\Cref{sec.Preliminaries}).
+On the other hand, for numerical features ($\neg Cat(v)$), we use a linear regression layer (indicated by $f_{\theta}(\cdot)$ in \Cref{eq.regression-loss}).
+Moreover, $\hat{v}$ is the normalized $v$ value.
+In more detail, following \citep{TabBERT}, numerical feature values $v$ are pre-processed by applying a log-scale and a standardization using the mean and the standard deviation of the training sample values.

+The value of $\lambda$ is obtained using the following heuristic.
+We train the entire network for one epoch using $\lambda = 1$.
+Then, we use a few batches ($Batch$) to separately compute the average magnitude of the two losses: